boatesj/eventflow/README.md

 ### 4. Event Detail Page
 Each event has a dedicated detail page that provides users with comprehensive information:
-- **Event Description**: A full description of the event, including the date, time, and location.
+- **Event Description**: A full description of the event, including the date, time, image and location.
 - **RSVP Feature**: Users can confirm their attendance by clicking the RSVP button.
 Upon submitting an RSVP, the user receives a flash confirmation message to confirm their RSVP.
 - **Edit Event**: For admins, the event detail page provides an option to edit the event’s details.
 Admins can update any of the event fields and re-upload images if necessary.
 - **Delete Event**: Admins can also delete events directly from the detail page.
 A confirmation message ensures that events are only deleted with admin approval.